Conork2u/stellar_modulation_of_cosmic_rays/README.md

 Scientific Python code for modelling how stellar winds modulate cosmic-ray spectra around main-sequence stars and nearby exoplanet systems.
 The project estimates stellar wind, magnetic field, diffusion, and habitable-zone conditions, then uses those profiles to calculate how the incident cosmic-ray spectrum changes across the circumstellar environment.

-This repository is the public project home for the Stellar Bubbles / stellar modulation work associated with Conor Kennedy's thesis and the IAU proceedings article on cosmic-ray induced radiation in exoplanetary environments.
+This repository is the public project home for the Stellar Bubbles / stellar modulation work associated with My thesis and the IAU proceedings article on cosmic-ray induced radiation in exoplanetary environments.

 ## Research Context